Degenerate limits for one-parameter families of non-fixed-point diffusions on fractals: Convergence of processes

 \subsection{The Sierpinski gasket}

-Firstly we give the proof of the result stated in the introduction for the Sierpinski gasket.
-Calculations with traces give that, for the Sierpinski gasket with conductances as in Figure~\ref{fig:gasblob}
+Finally we give the proof of the result stated in the introduction for the Sierpinski gasket.
+Calculations with traces give that, for the Sierpinski gasket with conductances as in Figure~\ref{fig:gasblob},

 and hence $\rho_G=3/2$ and $\beta=4/3$ giving a one-parameter iterable family which is also $\mathbb{D}$-injective.
 As $v\to\infty$, by Theorem~\ref{S*}, the Sierpinski gasket becomes the shorted gasket of Figure~\ref{fig:gasblob}.